ecwpz91/ecwpz91.github.io/_posts/2018-07-09-Deploying OpenShift on Azure.md

     Hindsight is 20/20, and if you are an OpenShift guru, but not an Azure expert...
 Expect to find post- deployment issues with things like storage provisioning.

     For instance, I didn't understand the different Azure storage tiers, and when I tried to deploy OpenShift and afterwards the pods backed by persistent storage it'll failed since `Premium_LRS` is not supported for [VM size](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-general) `Basic_A2`.
 Basically, I needed to deploy nodes that support premo storage - doh.

-    The point though is, I would've saved myself some time if I had either broken the ARM template into multiple small subsections that got assembled post- modification, or Googled for a tool that I could use to update the template and redeploy from afterwards.
+    The point is, I could have saved myself some time if I had either broken the ARM template into multiple small subsections that got assembled post- modification, or Googled for a tool that I could use to update the template and redeploy from afterwards.

 # Summary